jtyr/ansible-yaml_inventory/README.md

 lrwxrwxrwx 1 jtyr users   21 Mar 28 17:20 aws -> ../inventory/vars/aws/all
 lrwxrwxrwx 1 jtyr users   29 Mar 28 17:20 aws-dev-jenkins -> ../inventory/vars/aws/dev/jenkins
 ```

+The script also simplifies the use of Vault files by automatically
+creating relationship between the group (e.g. `mygroup`) and the secured
+content of that group (`mygroup.vault`).
+This convention makes sure that
+the Vault file is always loaded if it exists.

 ### Inventory script